Optimization Hyper-parameter Laws for Large Language Models: Generalized Opt-Law across Scales

 where the convergence bound represents the average gradient norm, usually serving as an indicator of how near the current loss is to a local minimum in continuous optimization, $S$ represents the number of iterations, $N$ is the model size, and $a_{c_1} \leq a_{c_2}$ are specific points within the interval $[0, S]$ that define the divisions in the LR schedule.
 The ``proportional to'' $\propto$ indicates that the convergence bound is influenced by these basis functions in Eqn.~\eqref{eq:cov-basis}.
 Specifically, when the values of these functions are smaller for a given $\eta(t)$, the optimization algorithm tends to converge more quickly to a stationary point.

-Typically, $a_{c_1}$ marks the end of the warmup phase, and $a_{c_2}$ indicates the start of the cooldown phase.
-We segment the LR schedule into multiple phases because some intermediate phases have a negligible effect on the final training loss and are therefore excluded from loss fitting.
-This aligns with findings by~\cite{ibrahim2024simple}, who observed that as long as the warmup and cooldown are properly configured, LR schedules with periodic cycles, where the rate repeatedly rises and falls, result in final losses similar to those with a linear warmup followed by inv-sqrt cooldown.
-This suggests that LR variations during certain intermediate phases do not significantly affect the final loss.
+Typically, $a_{c_1}$ marks the end of the warmup phase, and $a_{c_2}$ indicates the start of the cooldown phase. \cite{ibrahim2024simple} observed that LR variations during intermediate phases have limited effect on the final loss when warmup and cooldown are properly configured.
+We therefore retain only the warmup and cooldown segments in the convergence features.
+The specific instantiation and a supporting ablation are given in Sec.~\ref{sec:apply-opt-laws} and Appendix Sec.~\ref{sec:ablation}.

-In addition to convergence complexity, the probability of remaining trapped in a local region for stochastic optimization algorithms is also related to the following quantities (see Sec.~\ref{sec:sde} Theorems~\ref{thm:SGD-prob} and~\ref{thm:Adam-prob}):
+Complementarily, SDE-based escape analysis (Sec.~\ref{sec:sde}, Theorems~\ref{thm:SGD-prob} and~\ref{thm:Adam-prob}) shows that the probability of remaining trapped near a local minimum grows with the integrated squared learning-rate derivative, motivating the following escape-related basis terms:

 where $N$ is the model size, and $a_{e_1} \leq a_{e_2}$ are values between $0$ and $S$.
 Similar to the previous Eqn.~\eqref{eq:cov-basis}, smaller values of these basis functions in Eqn.~\eqref{eq:escap-basis} indicate a higher probability of escaping a local region under the chosen $\eta(t)$.